barrettotte/vscode-ibmi-languages/README.md

 I respect the legacy of the green screen, but sometimes I need some syntax highlighting in my life; my brain is too small.
 Pretty much all I did was crawl through various IBM documentation on my lunch breaks and throw some regular expressions in here when I got the chance.
-The regex I made isn't too great and probably messes up a good bit, but I think it works for like 75% of cases.
+The regex I made probably isn't too efficient and it does mess up sometimes, but I think it works for like 75% of cases.

-I wanted to add a lot of legacy syntax highlighting because I am fascinated by old code.
+I wanted to add a lot of legacy syntax highlighting because I am always fascinated by old code.
+For fixed format RPG, I had SEU pulled up and wrote regex to match based on column positions and format specification.

 By all means, I probably got a couple things wrong; submit a pull request if you see something please!
 (That goes for anything in here)